realzza/web-project-design/schedule.md

   - Re-Introduction to the browser as a development tool
 - Homework
   - Finish environment setup: install Visual Studio Code, Filezilla, Cisco Anyconnect, and practice with the Chrome or Firefox developer console (crtl+click->inspect or cmd + shift + C or View-->Developer-->Developer Tools) and inspect some web pages
+  - See the [FTP Login Page](./FTPLogin.md) for details on how to connect an FTP uploading tool to add files to your CIFS server space
   - Reading for Thursday: Tim Berners-Lee, [A One-page Personal History of the Web](https://www.w3.org/People/Berners-Lee/ShortHistory.html)

 ### August 26, 2021